 Quantitative Standard (Pace)

-The quantitative standard (pace) is the number of overall credits earned in relation to those attempted.
+The quantitative standard (pace) is the number of overall credits passed in relation to those attempted.
 All students must complete at least 67 percent of all courses attempted at any college attended.
-The completion ratio is measured by dividing total hours earned by total hours attempted.
+The completion ratio is measured by dividing total hours passed by total hours attempted.
 Grades of F, W, WF, I, or U do not count as passing grades.
 Grades of IP are not considered passing for undergraduate students.

 NOTE: Remedial and IEP coursework is included in the Qualitative and Quantitative standards.